One of the easiest ways to stop a cancel is predicting when it might happen.

 For example, it might be that people in Illinois respond well to direct mail for vehicle service contracts and websites make more sales in Colorado.

-Inline CRM’s advanced reporting can help you pinpoint the campaigns that won, lost or have real profit potential with the right tweaks.
+Advanced reporting in our direct marketing CRM can help you pinpoint the campaigns that won, lost or have real profit potential with the right tweaks.

 Let’s cover some of the proven ways to put those analytics to use, broken down by media type: